To assign default cost types to Viewpoint® Vista™ standard cost codes for the Integration by Ryvit.

 - You can assign one or more cost types to each standard cost code. (e.g., both L=Labor and E=Equipment).

-- Cost Types are created in Viewpoint® Vista™ Integration by Ryvit.
+- Cost Types are created in Viewpoint® Vista™.
 You are not permitted to remove cost type assignments in Procore.

 - If the Budget tool is an active tab on the project, do NOT use the Steps below to assign cost types to cost codes.
-You will need to choose one of these options: (1) Set up the project cost codes on your budget with the appropriate cost types assignments, which automatically sets the cost types in the project's Admin tool when it's pushed to Viewpoint® Vista™ Integration by Ryvit , or (2) Temporarily disable the Budget tool on the project.
+You will need to choose one of these options: (1) Set up the project cost codes on your budget with the appropriate cost types assignments, which automatically sets the cost types in the project's Admin tool when it's exported to Viewpoint® Vista™, or (2) Temporarily disable the Budget tool on the project.
 Then set the cost type assignments as described below and then make the Budget tool active on the project.

-- After a Procore project and Viewpoint® Vista™ Integration by Ryvit job are synced, the cost type assignments are locked in the ERP Integrations tool and the following rules are applied:
+- After the Integration by Ryvit syncs a Procore project and Viewpoint® Vista™ job, the cost type assignments are locked in the ERP Integrations tool and the following rules are applied:

-- Navigate to the Company level ERP Integrations tool.
+- Navigate to the company's ERP Integrations tool.